yyang248/pictographPlus2026/README.md

 ## Input data for bulk RNA expression

 The RNA file should be a csv file of columns Gene, followed by the tumor samples (tumor sample name should match that of the genomic input), and lastly the read counts of a matched normal sample.
-The read counts should be normalized to transcript per million (TPM).
+The read counts should be raw counts.

 | Gene | sample1 | sample2 | sampleN
 | ---- | ---- | ---- | ---- |